 There are three types of stroke:

-The thrombus stroke is as a result of blood clot formations in the brain.
-The hemorrhagic stroke is caused by internal bleeding in the brain, and the embolus stroke is induced by blood clots travelling from another area in the body to the brain.
+The thrombus stroke is a result of blood clot formations in the brain.
+The hemorrhagic stroke is caused by internal bleeding in the brain, and the embolus stroke is induced by blood clots traveling from another area in the body to the brain.

 WHAT ARE THE CAUSES OF A STROKE

 Strokes are caused by several different malfunctions within the body.